Guide to Walking Holidays in Madeira

 Image

 The summer months in Madeira offer an optimal window for whale watching off the island's coastline.
 As the warm summer sun blankets the region, it creates ideal conditions for these majestic marine creatures to thrive and roam the Atlantic waters.
-Daytime temperatures are normally around 24°C in the Summer, occasionally rising to 33°C due to the hot, dry "leste" winds blowing from the Sahara.
+Daytime temperatures are normally around 24°C in the summer, occasionally rising to 33°C but with ample shade available, perfect walking conditions remain.

 Autumn